Australian Public Service (Federal) Salary Scales 2025–2026

 About Australian Public Service (Federal) Salary Scales

-The Australian Public Service (Federal) uses a structured classification system to determine salary levels for public sector employees.
-Salaries are regularly reviewed and updated through enterprise agreements and government determinations.
+The Australian Public Service (Federal) uses a structured classification system with 10 classification levels to determine salary for public sector employees — from APS 1 ($57,497$61,584) up to Senior Executive Service 2 (SES2) ($230,138$292,961).
+Salaries are reviewed and updated through enterprise agreements and government determinations.

 Key Information